colorjs/color-space/README.md

 rgb.hsl([200,230,100]);
 ```

-Note that in case of requiring specific spaces you might need to add conversions via `color-space/add-convertor`.
+Note that in case of requiring specific spaces you might need to add absent conversions via `color-space/util/add-convertor`.

 # API